ravi-yadav-98/Online-Course-Notes/ADL4CV-part2.md

   -  Downsample --> Avg Pooling , conv+stride
   -  Upsample--> deconv+stride, pixelshuffle
   -  Exponential average weights (Problem if noise in D due to SGD)
+ ### Common problems with GAN:
+ - 1. Vanishing Gradient: if discriminator is too good, then generator training will fail due to vanishing gradient:
+       - Remedies: Wasserstein loss, modifiy minimax loss
+ - 2. Model Collapse:  owever, if a generator produces an especially plausible output, the generator may learn to produce only that output.
+In fact, the generator is always trying to find the one output that seems most plausible to the discriminator.
+ -   -- Generator outputs only small type of images
+ -  3. Failure to converge

+### Variations of GANs:
+- 1. Progressive GANs: In a progressive GAN, the generator's first layers produce very low resolution images, and subsequent layers add details.
+- 2. Conditional GANs:  Conditional GANs train on a labeled data set and let you specify the label for each generated instance.
+For example, an unconditional MNIST GAN would produce random digits, while a conditional MNIST GAN would let you specify which digit the GAN should generate.
+      - " add semantic meaning to latent space
+- 3. Image-to-Image Translation:- Image-to-Image translation GANs take an image as input and map it to a generated output image with different properties.
+For example, we can take a mask image with blob of color in the shape of a car, and the GAN can fill in the shape with photorealistic car details

+- 4. CycleGAN :- CycleGANs learn to transform images from one set into images that could plausibly belong to another set.
+For example, a CycleGAN produced the righthand image below when given the lefthand image as input.
+It took an image of a horse and turned it into an image of a zebra.
+- 5. Text-to-image synthesis: Text-to-image GANs take text as input and produce images that are plausible and described by the text.
+For example, the flower image below was produced by feeding a text description to a GAN.
+- 6. Super-Resolution:-
+- 7. Face Inpainting:- GANs have been used for the semantic image inpainting task.
+In the inpainting task, chunks of an image are blacked out, and the system tries to fill in the missing chunks
+- 8- Text to speech
+-

+ -
 - **New Objective functions (GAN Types)**
 - Energy based GAN (EBGAN)
 - Least Square GAN (LSGAN)